Generic Name: desmopressin acetate

 Desmopressin Tablets Description

-Desmopressin acetate tablets contain desmopressin acetate, a synthetic analogue of the natural pituitary hormone, 8-arginine vasopressin (ADH), an antidiuretic hormone affecting renal water conservation.
-It is chemically defined as follows:
+Desmopressin Acetate Tablets are a synthetic analogue of the natural pituitary hormone, 8-arginine vasopressin (ADH), an antidiuretic hormone affecting renal water conservation.
+It is chemically defined as follows: Mol. wt.
+1183.34

 1-(3-mercaptopropionic acid)-8-D-arginine vasopressin monoacetate (salt) trihydrate.